2019, you were a dagger. My heart bleeds from your cuts. Though I saw your approach, I was not yet ready.

 Apollo 11: A total kick for space nerds and everybody else too.
 In a fantastic documentary, spectacular footage and audio (never before captured onscreen).
 Best doc of the year.

 Booksmart: Kudos to Olivia Wilde.
 Her directorial debut is a home run.
 I was right back in high school.
 Some things are indeed timeless, no matter how fresh or how current.
 Movies that make me laugh get high marks.
 Good comedies are rare.

 A Beautiful Day in the Neighbourhood: Nice never gets old.
 I liked the 2018 documentary on Mister Rogers better (Won’t You Be My Neighbour?), but this one is also worthy.

 The Farewell: Give the Oscar now to Awkwafina.
 This movie will elicit tears but don’t miss it.
 Lulu Wang, the real-life partner of director Barry Jenkins, directed them.
 This is a film with legs.
 If it wins awards, look for a slight shift to myopia in film financing.
 There is a world of storytellers outside the frame.
 Find them.
 Give them money.
 Let them fly.

 Western Stars: see my TIFF review

-Raise Hell: The Life & Times of Molly Ivins: If ever a film makes you want to stand and cheer, it’s this one from yet another hugely talented female director, Janice Engel.
-An utterly engrossing portrait of the famous brilliant Texan journalist.
+Raise Hell: The Life & Times of Molly Ivins: If ever a film makes you want to stand and cheer, it’s this one from another hugely talented female director, Janice Engel—an utterly fascinating portrait of the famous brilliant Texan journalist.

 Honey Boy: see my TIFF review